What to do when someone dies

 Step 3: Let Simplicity Cremations do their bit

-If you choose to have a direct cremation without a funeral service, then our local team will collect your loved one and carry out a simple cremation with compassion and respect.
+If you choose to have a direct cremation, then our local team will collect your loved one and carry out a simple cremation with compassion and respect.
 One of our professional staff will meet you so you can complete any necessary paperwork, making sure everything is taken care of for you.
 We can have the ashes returned to you, if you wish.

 Step 4: Choose a memorial